copenlu/academic-kickstart/content/publication/2025_NAACL_Pauli/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "CoRR, abs/2406.17753"
-publication_short = "In *CoRR*"
+publication = "In Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025)" publication_short = "In *NAACL*"

 # Abstract and optional shortened version.
 abstract = "We are exposed to much information trying to influence us, such as teaser messages, debates, politically framed news, and propaganda - all of which use persuasive language.
 With the recent interest in Large Language Models (LLMs), we study the ability of LLMs to produce persuasive text.
-As opposed to prior work which focuses on particular domains or types of persuasion, we conduct a general study across various domains to measure and benchmark to what degree LLMs produce persuasive text - both when explicitly instructed to rewrite text to be more or less persuasive and when only instructed to paraphrase.
-To this end, we construct a new dataset, Persuasive-Pairs, of pairs each consisting of a short text and of a text rewritten by an LLM to amplify or diminish persuasive language.
-We multi-annotate the pairs on a relative scale for persuasive language.
-This data is not only a valuable resource in itself, but we also show that it can be used to train a regression model to predict a score of persuasive language between text pairs.
-This model can score and benchmark new LLMs across domains, thereby facilitating the comparison of different LLMs.
-Finally, we discuss effects observed for different system prompts.
-Notably, we find that different 'personas' in the system prompt of LLaMA3 change the persuasive language in the text substantially, even when only instructed to paraphrase.
-These findings underscore the importance of investigating persuasive language in LLM generated text." abstract_short = ""
+As opposed to prior work which focuses on particular domains or types of persuasion, we conduct a general study across various domains to measure and benchmark to what degree LLMs produce persuasive language - both when explicitly instructed to rewrite text to be more or less persuasive and when only instructed to paraphrase.
+We construct the new dataset Persuasive-Pairs of pairs of a short text and its rewrite by an LLM to amplify or diminish persuasive language.
+We multi-annotate the pairs on a relative scale for persuasive language: a valuable resource in itself, and for training a regression model to score and benchmark persuasive language, including for new LLMs across domains.
+In our analysis, we find that different 'personas' in LLaMA3's system prompt change persuasive language substantially, even when only instructed to paraphrase." abstract_short = ""

 # Is this a featured publication? (true/false)